-Sen. Thom Tillis tweeted Thursday urging President Joe Biden to “immediately condemn this illegitimate effort to undermine and politicize an independent regulatory agency.”
+Sen. Thom Tillis, R-NC, tweeted Thursday urging President Joe Biden to “immediately condemn this illegitimate effort to undermine and politicize an independent regulatory agency.”

 A White House official told Politico, “we support the board’s decision to move forward with its action here.”